qixwang/mc-docs.zh-cn/articles/data-factory/scripts/incremental-copy-powershell.md

 }
 "@

-## IMPORTANT: store the JSON definition in a file that will be used by the Set-AzDataFactoryDataset command.
+## IMPORTANT: store the JSON definition in a file that will be used by the Set-AzDataFactoryV2Dataset command.
-$watermarkDataset | Out-File c:\$watermarkDatasetName.json
+$watermarkDataset | Out-File ./$watermarkDatasetName.json

 ## Create a dataset in the data factory
-Set-AzDataFactoryDataset -DataFactoryName $dataFactoryName -ResourceGroupName $resourceGroupName -Name "$watermarkDatasetName" -File "c:\$watermarkDatasetName.json"
+Set-AzDataFactoryV2Dataset -DataFactoryName $dataFactoryName -ResourceGroupName $resourceGroupName -Name "$watermarkDatasetName" -File "./$watermarkDatasetName.json"

 # Create a pipeline in the data factory